British rugby league system: History

-Evolution of the professional structure

 The first season of rugby league (1895–96) saw all the clubs play in a single league competition.
 The addition of new teams and the problems of travelling led to the league being split in two for the following season; into the Yorkshire League and the Lancashire League.
 In the 1897–98 season Lancashire added professional second and third competitions, but the third competition only lasted one season.
 Yorkshire added a professional second competition (split west and east to reduce travelling) for the 1898–99 season.
 The bottom teams from the senior competition played a promotion/relegation test match against the winner of their county's second competition.
 This arrangement lasted until the 1901–02, when the top clubs from each league formed a single new competition.
 This saw the Lancashire and Yorkshire Senior Leagues elect numerous clubs from the second competitions (5 from Lancashire and 7 from Yorkshire) with the second competitions subsequently scrapped and teams excluded from the senior competitions joining either the Lancashire Combination (reserve grade) and a new Yorkshire Senior League or reverting to amateur status, either within the Northern Union or in the case of many Yorkshire clubs back to rugby union.
 However, many clubs folded and some even switched to association football.
 The following season most of the remaining clubs in the Yorkshire and Lancashire Leagues were re-organised to form a Second Division, although four teams from the Yorkshire League and two from the Lancashire league were not elected to the new second division (but South Shields who had played in no league in 1901–02 were).